Marketing for Electricians in Australia

 3

-Not having a mobile-optimised website with a prominent click-to-call button.
-Over 70% of electrical service searches happen on mobile.
-A slow or hard-to-navigate site loses leads immediately.
+No mobile-optimised site with a prominent click-to-call button.
+Over 70% of electrical service searches happen on mobile, and many of those are urgent.
+A slow page or a phone number that's not tappable loses the job before it starts.

 4